jedisct1/libsodium-doc/helpers/README.md

 A canary is also placed right before the returned pointer.
 Modification of this canary are detected when trying to free the allocated region with `sodium_free()`, and also cause the application to immediately terminate.

-An additional guard page is placed before this canary: in a Heartbleed-like scenario, the guard page is likely to be hit before the actual data, and will cause the application to terminate instead of leaking sensitive data.
+An additional guard page is placed before this canary.
+In a Heartbleed-like scenario, this guard page is likely to be read before the actual data, and this access will cause the application to terminate instead of leaking sensitive data.

 The allocated region is filled with `0xd0` bytes in order to help catch bugs due to initialized data.

-In addition, `sodium_mlock()` is called on the region to help avoiding it being swapped to disk.
-On operating systems supporting `MAP_NOCORE` or `MADV_DONTDUMP`, memory allocated that way will also not be part of core dumps.
+In addition, `sodium_mlock()` is called on the region to help avoid it being swapped to disk.
+On operating systems supporting `MAP_NOCORE` or `MADV_DONTDUMP`, memory allocated this way will also not be part of core dumps.

 The returned address will not be aligned if the allocation size is not a multiple of the required alignment.
 For this reason, `sodium_malloc()` should not be used to store structures mixing different data types.